Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Introduction

-More recently, deep learning technique, especially based on Graph Neural Networks, is widely used in traffic forecasting.
+More recently, deep learning technique, especially Graph Neural Networks (GNN), is widely used in traffic forecasting.
 The modeling of spatio-temporal traffic forecasting can be divided into two major portions: extracting temporal features and spatial features.
 To capture temporal dynamics, the traffic dataset can be regarded as a time series among nodes on a graph, consequently, the recurrent neural network (RNN) represented by GRU\cite{li_graph_2017}\cite{li_dynamic_2021} and LSTM\cite{shiConvolutionalLSTMNetwork2015} is commonly utilized to model the complex temporal correlations.
-However, so as to solve the problem of high computational complexity of recurrent neural networks and the accumulation of errors during iteration, gated temporal convolutions, which often consists of 1-D convolution and gated linear units (GLU), are widely used\cite{yuSpatioTemporalGraphConvolutional2018}, enable models to be more flexible and lightweight as well as facilitate parallel computation.
-Furthermore, in order to build a larger receptive field with the layer increasing, the dilated causal convolution networks represented by WaveNet\cite{oordWaveNetGenerativeModel2016} is used for extract temporal correlation of traffic dataset\cite{wuGraphWaveNetDeep2019}\cite{DynamicMultifacetedSpatiotemporal}\cite{noauthor_connecting_nodate}.
-Meanwhile, with the broader applications and excellent performence of the self-attention mechanism represented by transformer in natural language processing and computer vision, the attempt of the self-attention in spatio-temporal data-mining, especially in traffic forecasting, has gradually sprung up\cite{MetaGraphTransformer}.
+However, so as to solve the problem of the high computational complexity of RNN and the accumulation of errors during iteration, gated temporal convolutions, which often consist of 1-D convolution and gated linear units (GLU), are widely used\cite{yuSpatioTemporalGraphConvolutional2018}, to enable models to be more flexible and lightweight as well as facilitate parallel computation.
+Furthermore, in order to build a larger receptive field with the layer increasing, the dilated causal convolution networks represented by WaveNet\cite{oordWaveNetGenerativeModel2016} are used to extract the temporal correlation of the traffic dataset\cite{wuGraphWaveNetDeep2019}\cite{DynamicMultifacetedSpatiotemporal}\cite{noauthor_connecting_nodate}.
+Meanwhile, with the broader applications and excellent performance of the self-attention mechanism represented by transformer in natural language processing and computer vision, the attempt of self-attention in spatio-temporal data-mining, especially in traffic forecasting, has gradually sprung up\cite{MetaGraphTransformer}.